tkritz/mv_Animal_Shelter/README.md

 # MV Animal Shelter Breed Checker

-This Python project automates the process of monitoring the **Mission Viejo Animal Shelter** website for specific dog breeds, such as **Maltese Poodle** or **Maltipoo**.
-When a desired breed is found, an email notification is sent automatically, ensuring that you never miss out on the chance to adopt a dog of your preferred breed.
+This Python project was created for my mom, to automate the process of monitoring the **Mission Viejo Animal Shelter** website for specific dog breeds, such as **Maltese Poodle** or **Maltipoo**.
+When a desired breed is found, an email notification is sent automatically, ensuring that she never misses out on the chance to adopt a dog of her preferred breed.

 ## Features